 You can exchange money for instruments of survival or for comforts that improve your quality of life.
 People may become obsessed with obtaining more money and more comforts and people are capable of doing evil things in the name of money.

-Look At This Is Stuff Bad?
+Is Stuff Bad?

 There is no right answer for this one.
 So why did I bring it up?
 Because many of the respondents voiced the complaint that people care too much about their stuff.
 As a matter fact, I’m probably guilty of it.